Stomach Ulcers: How to prevent & treat them naturally

-The biggest cause of stomach ulcers is Aspirin (and plastic coated pills and capsules) that not only can get stuck in the digestive tract, but erode the mucous membranes within the stomach, leading to pain and discomfort.
+Additionally, plastic-coated pills and capsules (Supplements) can not only get stuck in the digestive tract, but also erode the mucous membranes within the stomach, leading to pain and discomfort.

 There's a school of thought out there that a diet high in fibre irritates ulcers and delays the healing process, but so long as you're eating grains that are unprocessed or unrefined the opposite is actually true.

 - “Bad Fats” i.e. Hydrogenated its

 - Artificial Sweeteners

 - Coffee that is commercial grade and chemically infused (like that sold in most cafés & supermarkets) - Opt instead for organically harvested, fresh ground coffee

 - Homogenised & pasteurised dairy - Again, go for organic, untreated varieties that have the living enzymes still intact, like raw milk